 United Sued Over Man’s Death

-``I want to make United accountable,″ Jamie Somes, 39, told the Chicago Tribune. ``They knew before that there was a problem and a need to update their medical kits.
+``I want to make United accountable,″ said Mrs. Somes, 39, who filed the lawsuit Friday in U.S. District Court in Boston. ``They knew before that there was a problem and a need to update their medical kits.
 I hope they will wake up and take charge.″

-Her lawsuit, filed Friday in federal court in Boston, may be the first time an airline has been accused of failing to provide lifesaving medical care in flight.
+The Chicago Tribune reported Sunday that the lawsuit may be the first time an airline has been accused of failing to provide life-saving medical care in flight.

-The lawsuit says ``although the medical emergency kit ... may have complied with certain minimum requirements, it was inadequate to treat a sudden cardiac event such as that suffered by Mr. Somes.″
+The lawsuit states that ``although the medical emergency kit ... may have complied with certain minimum requirements, it was inadequate to treat a sudden cardiac event such as that suffered by Mr. Somes.″ The suit contends the plane should have been equipped with a portable defibrillator, which delivers a strong electric shock that can sometimes restore a heart rhythm.

 Two international airlines, Qantas and Virgin Atlantic, have carried defibrillators for several years.
 Other airlines say they plan to begin carrying the machines soon.